PayFabric/APIs/PayFabric/Sections/EmailReceipt.md

 A failed `PATCH` may result in a HTTP 400 Bad Request Response if the tender and transaction type are not match or the Device ID used for the Security Token does not match or post failed.

-A failed `PATCH` may result in a HTTP 401 Unauthorized Response if the authorization is wrong.
+A failed `PATCH` may result in a HTTP 401 Unauthorized Response if the authorization is failed.

-Send a transaction receipt
+Send a Transaction Receipt
 ---------------------------
-* `POST /Transaction/21052350000948/EmailReceipt` will send the email receipt for specified transaction to specified email addresses.
+* `POST /Transaction/{TransactionKey}/EmailReceipt` will send the email receipt for specified transaction to specified email addresses.

 ###### Request
 <pre>